appsforartists/ambidex/README.md

 />
 ```

 When Ambidex renders a route, it receives a [`routerState`](https://github.com/rackt/react-router/blob/master/docs/api/run.md#state) object from ReactRouter.
 It uses this to filter the entries in [`actionsForRouterState`](#settingsfilesystem_pathsreflux_actions_for_router_state).
-Any entry that doesn't have a `parameterName` property will be included on every request.
-Additionally, any entry whose `parameterName` matches on in the currently active route will also be included.
+Any entry that doesn't have a `parameterName` or `routeName` property will be included on every request.
+Additionally, any entry whose `parameterName` or `routeName` matches on in the currently active route will also be included.

-For instance, this entry would match the `<Route />` example above:
+For instance, this entry would match the `<Route />` examples above:

 ```javascript
 {